 First things first, all hedge funds are not created equal.
 A simple way to tell them apart is to look at the assets under management (AUM) figure to tell apart the big boys from the smaller, more niche type of players.

 Common sense dictates that mid and more prominent players, those with $5 billion or more and $10 billion or more under management, respectively, would have more resources at their disposal to harness and productize the 'promise' held by alternative datasets.
 This seems to be the case as EY, in its latest annual Global Alternative Fund Survey, showed that while 44% of Funds have dedicated FTEs to leverage this onslaught of alt. data as a whole, that figure skyrockets to 60% in the case of funds with over $10 billion AUM.
 For smaller funds (less than or equal to $2 billion AUM), this figure drops to about 32%.
 That said, it still shows that smaller players are nimble enough to allocate resources to punch above their weight and subsequently reap the benefits.

 In terms of performance, particularly for alternative investment funds, which are even more prone to leverage alternative data, 58% of investors have come out saying that their managers have met or exceeded their performance expectations during the market volatility that occurred due to the pandemic.

 There are thousands of alternative datasets out there, pitched by various vendors.
-One top leading vendor states that they have 1500+ ready to consume datasets, so you can visualise how categorising them becomes all the more important.
+One top leading vendor states that they have 1500+ ready-to-consume datasets, so you can visualize how categorizing them becomes all the more important.

-That said, most of funds are utilising at least one of the following types of data regularly
+That said, most of the alternative data hedge funds are utilizing at least one of the following types of data regularly

 In a recent study by Eagle Alpha, Olga Kokareva from Quantstellation synthesized it brilliantly by showing how the usage of alternative data by hedge fund managers differs significantly depending on if pursuing a so-called fundamental or quantitative approach.